ShonChassel/Spotify/README.md

 ✅ Users can search Songs using the search bar.
 ✅ Users can explore different Songs and filter them by genre: star, send, drafts.
 ✅ Users can access information related to a specific Songs.
-✅ Authenticated users can add or delete Mail & Notes from their personal app.
 ✅ The app is fully responsive and it adapts to any screen size.
 ✅ The app was developed while considering the Web Content Accessibility Guidelines (WCAG).
 <br/>